 Hager (2012) studied the Fair Trade efforts of Rewe and Spar in Austria.
 Both retailers include sustainability and social commitment in their business strategy and regard Fair Trade products as a good match with their methods.
 As one manager argues, if a retailer is committed to sustainability, it is impossible not to include Fair Trade products in the product range.
 Spar also sells Fair Trade certified products under their home brand "Naturpur" and "Spar premium".
 Rewe sells Fair Trade products under its home brand "Ja!
 Natürlich".
 Rewe reports that the sale of sustainable products is increasing disproportionately fast.
 However, for Rewe, Fair Trade products are still niche products, except for roses and bananas, which are sold on a larger scale.
-Spar points out that the margins on sales for many Fair Trade products such as bananas, profit margins are higher and every cent of the price is important to retailers.
+Spar points out that the margins on sales for many Fair Trade products are lower than for conventional products.
+However, this does not greatly affect Spar as most Fair Trade products are also niche products.
+For Fair Trade mainstream products such as bananas, profit margins are higher and every cent of the price is important to retailers.
 Fair Trade certified products had a total share of 1% of the sales of Spar in 2011 and both Rewe and Spar aim to increase Fair Trade sales.